 The first month of the year is now behind us.
-Which means — if you’re like many leaders — it’s time to evaluate how well you did versus your personal goals.
-You know, those commitments you made to yourself to start doing things, stop doing things, and change how you do things.
+This means — if you’re like many leaders — it’s time to evaluate how well you did versus your personal goals.
+You know, those commitments you made to yourself to start doing things, stop doing things and change how you do things.

 If the start of January is the time for goal-setting, then the start of February is time for a reality-check.
 How did you do?
 If you met all of your goals, congratulations.
 If you didn’t … don’t beat yourself up.
 It may have nothing to do with a lack of motivation, discipline or some other supposed character flaw.
 It may simply be that you didn’t set good goals.

 Here are four questions to ask to improve your goal-setting:

 The curse of being a driven, make-it-happen person, is that you become the victim of your ambition.
 I’m going to change!
 I’m going to exercise every day this month!
 I’m going to review my goals every evening!
 Better to strive for “good,” instead of “perfection,” especially at the front-end of any behavioral change.
 Better to set modest goals, succeed, and feel reinforced, than set stretch goals, fail, and feel discouraged.

 2) Did I underestimate the obstacles and challenges?